rof1an/rof1an/README.md

 ## Beginner front-end developer
-I specialize in the layout of adaptive websites, landing pages from the Figma or PSD
+I specialize in the layout of adaptive websites, landing pages.
+I am actively studying the React.js library in combination with the state manager Redux

 ## Languages and Tools